 The Center was established in 2006.
 In 2010 it was named the Nicholas D. Chabraja Center for Historical Studies or CCHS (Chabraja is pronounced tcha-BRAH-yah).
 Read more about the naming of the Center.

 In 2010 the Center moved into its current space in newly renovated Harris Hall.
-A generous gift from the Alumnae Board allowed the Center to greatly enhance its signature Reading Room.
+A generous gift from The Alumnae of Northwestern University allowed the Center to greatly enhance its signature Reading Room.

 CCHS is currently administered by a director, an assistant director, and a faculty advisory council.
 Learn more about faculty and staff